-For production environments, a dedicated block device for etcd is recommended for better performance and stability.
-If possible, use a SSD which provides lower write latencies, with less variance than a spinning disk, thus improving the reliability of etcd.
+For production environments, a block device dedicated to etcd is recommended for better performance and stability.
+With lower write latency and less variance than spinning disks, SSDs are recommended to improve reliability.

 The device must be formatted and mounted on /var/lib/etcd, on Nodes intended to bear the etcd role.